Battle of Elsenborn Ridge: 20–22 December

 On 22 December, the Germans attacked on the right of Elsenborn Ridge.
 Their action was once again smothered by heavy American artillery fire from M1 howitzers, which fired 10,000 rounds on the 22nd.
 The 26th Infantry Regiment and a company of Sherman tanks from 745th Tank Battalion played key roles.
 On 23 December a cold wind from the northeast brought clear weather and froze the ground, allowing free movement of tracked vehicles and the return of effective air support.
 The German attack on the 22nd was their last attempt to capture the ridge.
 While the Americans anticipated another assault, the Germans only sent patrols against the battalion front lines until the Germans retreated.
 The air attacks played a significant role in defeating the German attack.

-Kampfgruppe Peiper route forced his vehicles to tail each other, creating a column of infantry and armor up to 25 km long, and prevented them from concentrating their force.
-Peiper was able to advance about 46 km west to Stoumont before his column was stopped by the 2nd Infantry Division, 30th Infantry Division, and the 82nd Airborne.
+Kampfgruppe Peiper's route forced his vehicles to tail each other, creating a column of infantry and armor up to 25 km long, and prevented them from concentrating their force.
+Peiper was able to advance about 46 km west to Stoumont before his column was stopped by the 2nd Infantry Division, 30th Infantry Division and the 82nd Airborne.
 In the end he ran out of fuel and ammunition.
 On 24 December, Peiper abandoned his vehicles and retreated with the remaining 800 men.
 German wounded and American prisoners were also left behind.
 According to Peiper, 717 men returned to the German lines out of about 4,800 men at the beginning of the operation.

 Von Rundstedt had sacrificed most of two of the best divisions on the Western Front during his repeated attempts to overrun the Elsenborn Ridge and Monschau.
 Unable to access the Monschau-Eupen and Malmedy-Verviers roads, he was unable to commit II Panzer Corps, which was still waiting in reserve on the east flank of I SS Panzer Corps.
 Von Rundstedt's hopes of reaching Liège via Verviers were stopped cold by the stubborn American resistance.